busbar-io/busbar-server/README.md

 - Tiller installed and running on your Kubernetes cluster.
 If you don't have it installed please check out [Installing Tiller](https://docs.helm.sh/using_helm/#installing-tiller)
 - The Busbar CLI installed on your local computer.
 If you don't have it installed please check out [busbar-cli Installation](https://github.com/busbar-io/busbar-cli#installation-recomended)

-The steps bellow will show to you resources on setting up the needed AWS components and policies, install Busbar through [helm](https://github.com/kubernetes/helm) and put up a simple Ruby example application.
+The steps bellow will show to you resources on setting up the needed AWS components and policies, install Busbar through [helm](https://github.com/kubernetes/helm) and put up a simple Ruby example application using the Busbar CLI.

 ## AWS Setup